pH-7/Simple-Java-Calculator/README.md

 # Simple Java Calculator

-Originally this project was written using Eclipse, but I have migrated it to NetBeans.
+This project was originally written using Eclipse, but I have migrated it to NetBeans.
-This calculator is simple with an easy code to help novices learn how to operate a calculator.
+This calculator is simple with an easy code to help novices learn how to create a calculator program with Java.

-If you use the executable file "calculator.jar" and that it does not run, you can type "java -jar /your_calculator_directory/calculator.jar" in your terminal.
+If you use the executable "SimpleJavaCalculator.jar" file and that doesn't work, you can type `java -jar /your_calculator_directory/SimpleJavaCalculator.jar` in your terminal.

 ![Example: Java Calculator](Screenshots/screenshot.png)